Venkatesh-git-dev/ABOUT-ME/README.md

 ## Hi there 👋

-I'm Venkatesh (you can call me Venkatesh9), and I'm currently learning web development.
+I'm Venkatesh, and I'm currently learning web development.
 I'm interested in experimentation and exploring new technologies.

 ### Technologies